Helicoprion: Later reconstructions

 By the mid-20th century, the tooth whorl was generally accepted to be positioned in the lower jaw.
 Though this general position was suspected almost immediately in the aftermath of Karpinsky's monograph, it was not illustrated as such until the mid-1900s.
 Around that time, an artist known only as "F. John" depicted Helicoprion within a set of "Tiere der Urwelt" trading cards.
 His reconstruction presented the tooth whorl as an external structure curling down from the lower jaw of the animal.
-Similar downward-curling reconstructions have also been created by modern paleontologists and artists such as John A. Long, Todd Marshall, and Karen Carr.
+Similar downward-curling reconstructions have also been created by modern paleontologists and artists such as the australian John A. Long and the americans Todd Marshall and Karen Carr.
 The utility of the tooth whorl in this type of reconstruction was inferred based on sawfish, which incapacitate prey using lateral blows of their denticle-covered snouts.

-The other publication was Bendix-Almgreen's monograph on Helicoprion.
-His investigations reinterpreted the tooth whorl as a symphyseal structure wedged between the meckelian cartilages, which were separated by a gap at the front.
+In his 1966 publication, Bendix-Almgreen reinterpreted the tooth whorl of Helicoprion as a symphyseal structure wedged between the meckelian cartilages, which were separated by a gap at the front.
 A pair of cartilage loops, the symphyseal crista, seems to develop as a paired extension of the jaw symphysis where the meckelian cartilages meet at the back of the jaw.
 Each loop arches up before curling back inwards, tracing over the root of the tooth whorl.
 The largest and youngest teeth form at the symphysis near the back of the jaw.
 Over time, they are carried along the symphyseal crista, spiraling forwards, then downwards and inwards.
 The series of teeth accumulates into a spiraling structure, which is housed within the cavity defined by the symphyseal crista.
 The lateral and lower edges of the tooth whorl would have been obscured by skin during life.
 According to Bendix-Almgreen, the most likely use of the tooth whorl was as a tool for tearing and cutting prey against the upper jaw.